FAC9/READMES/ux/user-testing.md

 Pro: budget
 Con: the user’s thought process when using a product or service – might not come through as much as when using in-person methods.

+### Hallway Usability Testing:
+“A hallway usability test is where you grab the next person that passes by in the hallway and force them to try to use the code you just wrote.
+If you do this to five people, you will learn 95 percent of what there is to learn about usability problems in your code.”

+Of course you don’t need to literally grab people from the hallway, but the idea is that any small number of random users (from within your target audience) will give you a sufficient amount of data for your usability goals.

+The test itself doesn’t have to be that complex.
+Corinna Baldauf, Web Developer and UX Blogger, suggests setting up a station with your product in a public venue — she used an office break room, while others suggest Starbucks.
+When someone comes by, ask them to test the system, perhaps even adding some incentive (don’t underestimate the power of chocolate).
+Give them instructions, then step back and watch.
+Don’t forget to take notes, particularly on what is not going as expected

 ### Beta-testing:

 Beta testing is helpful if you: